 Note: We recommend that instructors – not TAs – create each class meeting (or sequence of recurring meetings) within Canvas.
-If changes or cancellations must be made after creating a meeting, please do so within your Canvas course, not through your video conferencing app or account.
+If changes or cancellations must be made after creating a meeting intended for all enrolled students to join for a class meeting, please change or cancel within your Canvas course, not through your video conferencing app or account.

 For step-by-step instructions on how to schedule a Zoom meeting through Canvas: